I-Am-Nicholas/rudeymental/README.md

 ## Configuration

-- Assuming command line developer tools is already installed.
+- This guide assumes command line developer tools are already installed.

 - Everything with a $ needs to be typed into your console, without the $.